You have so many options being available in the market, hence confused which company to opt for?

 Riders are mainly for those people whose life is highly risk-oriented.

-For example, Let us take Mahesh.
+For example, letus take Mahesh.
 He is working as a Marketing executive in Bangalore.
 He needs to travel quite a lot of places in his professional life.
-So, the chances that he may die by accident is little higher hence he can choose accidental death benefit rider to avail the additional benefit.
+So, the chances that he may die by accident is a little higher hence he can choose an accidental death benefit rider to avail the additional benefit.

 Hence, you need to consciously decide about buying a term insurance plan with riders or without riders.